CraigStuntz/CraigStuntz.github.io/posts/2024-01-31-building-a-synthesizer-8.markdown

   mki x es.EDU envelope generator, on the other hand, follows a curve, which looks approximately logarithmic.
 Both sound fine, but you'll hear the difference, especially with a slow setting.

-I chose this comparison because Retro Synth is a very simple plugin.
-Other plugins such as Alchemy allow you to add an arbitrary number of envelopes routed to any parameter on the synth, having very complex shapes.
-That would be a huge digression here.

 One thing which is common to nearly every synth envelope but might not be obvious to people who have not used them is that the controls here are: